MelonKony/millmint/content/utopia/society/state/education.md

 ### Schools

 There are several different types of school in Vekllei, but all are government-funded and adhere to the compulsory curriculum outlined by the Education Secretary.
-Additionally, the [Vekllei Education Uniform](#uniform) is compulsory for all students, including at independent schools.
+The [Vekllei Education Uniform](#uniform) is compulsory for all students, including at independent schools.

 #### State Schools